 3. Way of the Warrior

 In this episode, Walker goes back in time.
 Let me repeat that, Walker…goes back…in time.
-An Indian shaman transports Walker back to the 19th century to prevent an injustice that is seemingly being mirrored in the present.
-The show went back in time before, but that was when Walker was telling stories about the first Texas Ranger, who was also played by Chuck Norris, but now you have the actual character of Cordell Walker round house kicking history in the face and causing god knows what kind of damage to the future timeline.
+An Indian shaman transports Walker back to the 19th century to prevent an injustice that seems to be mirrored in the present.
+The show went back in time before, but that was when Walker was telling stories about the first Texas Ranger, who was also played by Chuck Norris.
+Now you have the actual character of Cordell Walker roundhouse-kicking history in the face and causing god knows what kind of damage to the future timeline.
 I’m guessing since it was the last season, no one cared that much.

 2. Brainchild